Is there any beauty product with a higher level of dissatisfaction than lip balm?

 The key is to find one with a good texture, as lower-quality shea butter can be way too hard and crumbly, making it impossible to spread!
 (Now Foods, I'm talking about you.)

-Best Shea Butter Lip Treatments
+Best Shea Butter Lip Balms and Treatments

 - LXMI Pure Nilotica Melt Nourishing Balm-to-Oil: I originally bought this as a face oil (hence the jar size), but they've now come out with a tube version that is perfect for your lips, and can be carried in your handbag!
 This one melts on contact, leaving a beautiful shine and eliminating the need for lip gloss.